FranxYao/prompt-handbook/readme.md

-# Prompt Handbook: Rule of Thumb for Writing Good Prompts
+# Prompt Handbook: Rules of Thumb for Writing Good Prompts

 Some good enough rules when writing prompts.
+Let us explore the emergent abilities of large language models together!

+Contributions and suggestions wellcome!!
+Add your experiences when writing prompts so we can be better witcher/ magician/ sorcerer/ alchemis, or scientist.

+Here we go:

 1. Use the largest model you have access to.
 GPT3 text-davinci-002 and code-davinci-002 are probably the best publically available models.
 2. code-davinci-002 is better at structured inputs and complex reasoning; text-davinci-002 is better at natural inputs and intuitive reasoning.